Alex Katz (baseball): Chicago White Sox

-In 2016, he pitched for the Kannapolis Intimidators of the Class A South Atlantic League, and the Winston-Salem Dash of the Class A+ Carolina League.
+In 2016, he pitched for the Kannapolis Intimidators of the Single–A South Atlantic League, and the Winston-Salem Dash of the High–A Carolina League.
 He was a combined 0-1 with a 3.27 ERA and 2 saves, and in 55 innings he struck out 57.

 Baltimore Orioles

-On May 20, 2017, the White Sox traded Katz to the Baltimore Orioles for two international pool signing bonus spots valued at over $750,000.
-Orioles Executive Vice President Dan Duquette said of Katz: "He has a good fastball and excellent strikeout record.
+On May 20, 2017, the White Sox traded Katz to the Baltimore Orioles in exchange for two international pool signing bonus spots valued at over $750,000.
+Orioles Executive Vice President Dan Duquette said of Katz: He has a good fastball and excellent strikeout record.
 A lot of guys like him and they project him to be a major league reliever.
 We’re going to send him to Frederick....
 He showed a good fastball and a really good breaking ball in the [World Baseball Classic].
-We got a couple good looks at him."Brittany Ghiroli (May 20, 2017).
+We got a couple good looks at him.Brittany Ghiroli (May 20, 2017).
 "Orioles get pitcher Alex Katz from White Sox," mlb.com.
 At the time of the trade, Katz had struck out 10.1 batters per 9 innings in his 62-game, 102-inning minor league career.
-In 2017, pitching for the Kannapolis Intimidators before he was traded, he was 0-1 with a 4.40 ERA, and pitching for the Frederick Keys of the Class A+ Carolina League after the trade he was 3-2 with a 5.57 ERA.
+In 2017, pitching for the Kannapolis Intimidators before he was traded, he was 0–1 with a 4.40 ERA, and pitching for the Frederick Keys of the High–A Carolina League after the trade he was 3–2 with a 5.57 ERA.

-Katz pitched in the 2018 season for the Delmarva Shorebirds of the Class A South Atlantic League, for whom he was 3-2 with a 4.26 ERA in 25 games, and for Frederick for whom he was 0-0 with a 4.50 ERA in 5 games.
+Katz pitched in the 2018 season for the Delmarva Shorebirds of the Single–A South Atlantic League, for whom he was 3–2 with a 4.26 ERA in 25 games, and for Frederick for whom he was 0–0 with a 4.50 ERA in 5 games.
 Katz was released by the Orioles’ Single-A affiliate, the Frederick Keys, on October 18, 2018.